bclanc22/MovieReview/README.md

 2 | Introduction

-This app is designed using python and used on smartphones.
-We designed this app for iPhones to assist users in finding a new movie quicker.
+This app is designed using python and javascript as a web app.
+We designed this app for desktop to assist users in finding a new movie quicker.
 The app will show users movie recommendations based on their favorite actors and actresses.
 Pick a movie you want and see the cast from that movie, now you can pick an actor or actress from that cast and see a list of popular movies that they are in.

 3 | Architectual Design
 <body>